Temporomandibular disorders

 Try to avoid parafunctional activities that may exacerbate symptoms - eg, wide yawning, teeth grinding or jaw clenching, chewing gum or pencils, and nail biting.

-Local measures for pain relief - eg, applying covered ice or a warm flannel or heat pad, or massaging affected muscles.
+Apply local measures for pain relief, such as using covered ice, a warm flannel, or a heat pad, or by massaging the affected muscles.

 Identify sources of stress, and try relaxation techniques.